LukeShortCloud/card_games_converter/cgc_tdd.md

         * images_dir (str) = The directory of images that should be processed.
     * Ouput
         * boolean = If this method was successful.
+* convert_batch_append = Batch append images in a certain direction
+    * Input
+        * append_method (str) = The way to append, either in the "vertical" or "horizontal" direction.
+    * Ouput
+        * boolean = If this method was successful.
 * convert_batch_append_all = Batch convert all individual images into printable pages.
     * Input
         * None